massimilianobattelli/TSI-Coffee-machine-Consumption/README.md

 # Alexide coffee-machine
 Lab project of Big Data, Data Minings, and Data Analytics

-'Data.csv' file contains data relative the energy consumption of Alexide coffee machine
+'Data.csv' file contains data relative to the energy consumption of Alexide's coffee machine

 'Date' columns shows the date and hour of the sensor registration